ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 git merge <source-branch-name>
 ```

-The first command will bring you into the master branch, the second command will pull in the changes from the source branch into the master branch.
+The first command will bring you into the master branch; the second command will pull in the changes from the source branch into the master branch.
 The principle is always the same - make the branch into which you want to merge the working copy and then pull changes from any other branch into your working copy by

 ```
 git checkout <destination-branch-name>